privacycg/CHIPS/README.md

 Set-Cookie: abc=21ef; SameSite=None; Secure // blocked in 3p contexts
 </pre>

+#### Algorithm

+Below is the algorithm that browsers can use to parse cookie lines with this attribute.
+This algorithm could be added to [section 5.3 of RFC6265bis](https://datatracker.ietf.org/doc/html/draft-ietf-httpbis-rfc6265bis-07#section-5.3).

+1. Let the "partition-key" be null.

+1. If an attribute-name case-insensitively matches the string `"Partitioned"` then "partition-key" should be the [site](https://html.spec.whatwg.org/#sites) of the top-level document when the user agent made the request.

+    1. If the top-level document's site is in a [First-Party Set](https://github.com/privacycg/first-party-sets), then "partition-key" is the concatenation of "https://" and the "owner domain" of the site's set.

+1. Append an attribute to the cookie-attribute-list with an attribute-name of "PartitionKey" and an attribute-value of "partition-key".

+Below is the algorithm for storing `Partitioned` cookies.
+These steps could be added to [section 5.4 of RFC6265bis](https://datatracker.ietf.org/doc/html/draft-ietf-httpbis-rfc6265bis-07#section-5.4) after the user agent processes the cookie's __Host- prefix.

+1. If the cookie-attribute-list contains an attribute with an attribute-name of "PartitionKey" and the attribute-value is null, then skip the following steps and insert the cookie into the cookie store.

+1. If the cookie-name does not start with a case-sensitive match for the string "__Host-", then abort the following steps and ignore the cookie entirely.

+1. If the cookie line also contains the [`SameParty` attribute](https://github.com/cfredric/sameparty) (the exact semantics of how the `SameParty` attribute is loaded into the cookie-attribute-list is TBD) then abort the following steps and ignore the cookie entirely.

+1. Set the cookie's partition-key to the attribute-value of the element in the attribute-list whose attribute-name is "PartitionKey".

+Also, we would modify the first part of step 19 of the algorithm in step 5.4 to also include the partition-key in the list of cookie attributes to check, so that two cookies with the same name, domain, host-only-flag, and path can coexist in the cookie store if their partition-key values differ.

+### Attaching a `Partitioned` cookie to a request

 In third-party contexts, the `Partitioned` cookies would be sent in the request header as follows:

 ```